eudoxia0/eudoxia0.github.io/article/_posts/2025-10-05-hashcards-plain-text-spaced-repetition.md

 It turns out that using plain-text storage has a lot of synergies:

 - You can edit the cards using whatever editor you use, build up a library of card-creating macros, and navigate the collection using the editor's file browser.
+- You can query and update the collection using standard Unix tools, or a programming language, e.g. using `wc` to get the total number of words in the collection, or using `awk` to make a bulk-update to a set of cards.
 - You can use Git for version control.
 Git is infinitely more featureful than the change-tracking of any SR app: you can edit multiple cards in one commit, branch, merge, use pull requests, etc.
 - You can make your flashcards public on GitHub.
 - You can generate flashcards using scripts (e.g., turn a CSV of foreign language vocabulary into a deck of flashcards), and write a Makefile to tie the script, data source, and target together.
 I [do this][makefile] in my personal deck.
 Anki's note types don't have to be built into hashcards, rather, you can DIY it using some Python and make.

+The result is a system where creating and editing flashcards is nearly frictionless, that uses an advanced spaced repetition scheduler, and, when drilling cards, provides an elegant (if not beautiful) web interface.

 [hashcards]: https://github.com/eudoxia0/hashcards
 [sr]: /article/effective-spaced-repetition